 A UniBead liner can be hung link a J-Hook liner right out of the package by hooking the liner to the top of your pool wall.
 If you plan to use a UniBead liner as a Standard Beaded Liner, there is an additional step you must take as well as an additional part you will need.

+Most folks choose this route when replacing an older Beaded liner with a new Unibead liner.
 You will need a Bead Receiver in order to use your UniBead liner as a Standard Beaded Liner.
-To use with a bead receiver you must trim off the J-Hook portion of the UniBead system.
+If you are replacing a Beaded liner you should already have the Bread Receiver, also known as Bead Track, attached to your pool.
+To use a Unibead liner with a bead receiver you must trim off the J-Hook portion of the UniBead system.

 Finalizing the Liner Installation